simonryrie/fac-ws_ai_assisted_development/README.md

 - **Pair Formation**: Form teams (1 frontend + 1 backend developer)
 - **Repository Setup**: Following [Getting Started](#getting-started)
 - **Specification Development**:
-  - Once you have completed [Getting Started](#getting-started), both developers should work together on one computer for the rest of the Conception phase.
-  * Sitting on the same computer, you should initialise a new instance of Claude Code.
+  - Initialise a new instance of Claude Code.
 Use the GENERATE SPECS prompt to have a conversation with Claude and determine the specifications of your project.
-You should be discussing each answer with each other before sending it to Claude.
-This is a collaborative effort!
-  * Use SPEC WRAP-UP prompt - this should create `FUNCTIONAL.md`, `ARCHITECTURE.md`, and `CLAUDE.md` files.
+  - Use SPEC WRAP-UP prompt - this should create `FUNCTIONAL.md`, `ARCHITECTURE.md`, and `CLAUDE.md` files.
-  * Push everything to your repo.

 > **Output**: Initial documentation pushed to repo